Admin Overview

 LDAP Sec.
 Search User Password no Specifies password for LDAP Sec.
 Security Principal. examplepassword321

-LDAP Search Domain yes Specifies LDAP (AD) search domain, the domain in which authenticated user's groups will be searched.
+LDAP Search Domain yes Specifies LDAP search domain, the domain in which authenticated user's groups will be searched.
 DC=example,DC=com

-LDAP User Search Base yes Specified LDAP (AD) user search base in which authenticated user will be searched.
+LDAP User Search Base yes Specified LDAP user search base in which authenticated user will be searched.
 CN=Users,DC=example,DC=com

 LDAP Name Attribute yes Specifies name attribute by which authenticated user sAMAccountName